University of Queensland Rugby Club

 The University of Queensland Rugby Club is an Australian rugby club, based at the University of Queensland in Brisbane, Queensland.
 They currently compete in the Queensland Premier Rugby competition.
 They were formed in 1911, as rugby was adopted by the Sports Association at the University of Queensland as a major sport.

 The University of Queensland Rugby Football Club, although recently incorporated, was founded in 1911.
 Since then the club has seen several thousands of young men and women enjoy the game of Rugby and develop many friendships.

 The club is affiliated with the Queensland Rugby Union (QRU) which is one of the member unions of the Australian Rugby Union (ARU).
 The club is also affiliated with The University of Queensland and has a relationship with local junior club, the Kenmore Bears.

 The University of Queensland Rugby Club provides an environment where excellence and academic achievements are encouraged and extolled.
-Throughout the years, the club has established a proud Rugby tradition of great camaraderie, mateship and enjoyment which has significantly contributed to its ongoing success both on and off the field.
+Throughout the years, the club has established a Rugby tradition of camaraderie, mateship and enjoyment which has significantly contributed to its ongoing success both on and off the field.

 Many of the club's players have been rewarded with representative honours whilst others have further contributed to the game as coaches, managers or administrators.
 215 University players have represented Queensland with 66 having been selected for Australia (7 as captain).

 In terms of elite coaches, the following have represented the Club at the highest level: